tolking/components-helper/README.md

 - Type: `string`
 - Default: `/`

-the separator for propsOptions, slotsSubtags ...
+the separator for propsOptions, slotsSubtags, type ...

 ### reComponentName